strautomator/core/README.md

 ## Getting started

+Some main points to know before you start:

+-   Code is mostly TypeScript
+-   Should run on Node 14+
+-   Optimized for Google Cloud Platform

+You'll also have to register an account and get the necessary credentials for the 3rd party integrations:

+-   Google Cloud Platform (service account and API credentials)
+-   Strava API
+-   PayPal API
+-   Twitter API
+-   Weather providers (Tomorrow.io, Storm Glass etc...)

+Please note that some of these services might (and will!) charge you.

+If you need help getting any of those, or have questions, just open a [new issue](https://github.com/strautomator/core/issues/new) and I'll be glad to help.

 ### Settings

 Strautomator is using the [SetMeUp](https://github.com/igoramadas/setmeup) module to handle its settings, so for detailed info please check its [docs](https://setmeup.devv.com).
 The settings are split as follows: